WWE: Partnerships

 Though an infrequent occurrence, during its history WWE has worked with other wrestling promotions in collaborative efforts.

 During the 1970s to early 1990s, WWF had working relationships with the Japanese New Japan Pro-Wrestling (NJPW), Universal Wrestling Federation (UWF), Universal Lucha Libre (FULL), and the Mexican Universal Wrestling Association (UWA).
 These working relationships led to the creations of the WWF World Martial Arts, Light Heavyweight and Intercontinental Tag Team championships.

 During the period of 1992–1996, WWF had talent exchange agreements with the United States and Japanese independent companies Smokey Mountain Wrestling (SMW), Super World of Sports (SWS), WAR, and the United States Wrestling Association (USWA).

 In 1997, the company did business with Mexico's AAA promotion, bringing in a number of AAA wrestlers for the Royal Rumble event and namesake match.

 In 1997, WWF would also do business with Japan's Michinoku Pro Wrestling (MPW), bringing in MPW talent to compete in the company's light heavyweight division and in their 1997 Light Heavyweight Championship tournament.

 From 1997 to 1998, WWF partnered with the National Wrestling Alliance (NWA), with WWF hosting NWA matches on its programming.
-These matches were presented as part of "an invasion" of WF by NWA wrestlers.
+These matches were presented as part of "an invasion" of WWF by NWA wrestlers.

 In 2015, WWE entered a partnership with Evolve – a U.S. independent promotion that WWE used as a scouting group for potential signees for the NXT brand.
 In 2020, WWE would purchase Evolve for an undisclosed amount.

 In 2016, WWE partnered with England's Progress Wrestling with Progress hosting qualifying matches for WWE's Cruiserweight Classic.
 In 2017, Progress talent would participate in the WWE United Kingdom Championship Tournament and at WWE's WrestleMania Axxess events.
 Three years later in 2020, Progress programming began airing on the WWE Network.
 Their partnership ended in January 2023 as both companies pursued different digital media strategies.
-Progress has since focused on its own streaming platform, DEMAND PROGRESS, and other distribution options.